biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/ethereum-ledger.md

 # Ethereum Ledger Transaction

-## Signing Transactions on Biyachain using Ledger
+## Signing Transactions on Biya Chain using Ledger

-The goal of this document is to explain how to use Ledger to sign transactions on Biyachain and broadcast them to the chain.
-The implementation differs from the default approach that Cosmos SDK native chains have because Biyachain defines its custom Account type that uses Ethereum's ECDSA secp256k1 curve for keys.
+The goal of this document is to explain how to use Ledger to sign transactions on Biya Chain and broadcast them to the chain.
+The implementation differs from the default approach that Cosmos SDK native chains have because Biya Chain defines its custom Account type that uses Ethereum's ECDSA secp256k1 curve for keys.

 ## Implementation